-3. Plan how critical activities will be maintained, utilising preidentified or new business continuity strategies (See Section 6.3) 4. • Use the Decision and Action Log to do this.
+3. Plan how critical activities will be maintained, utilising preidentified or new business continuity strategies (See Section 6.3) Immediate priorities 4. , Use the Decision and Action Log to do this.
 The log template can be found in Appendix 8 5.
 Log all financial expenditure incurred The Financial Expenditure Log can be found in Appendix 11.
 6. Allocate specific roles as necessary Roles allocated will depend on the nature of the incident and availability of staff 7.
 Secure resources to enable critical activities to continue/be recovered Consider requirements such as staffing, premises, equipment, ICT, welfare issues etc 8.
-Ensure methods of communication and key messages are developed as appropriate to the needs of your key stakeholders e.g. staff, parents/carers, governors, suppliers, Local Authority, central Government Agencies etc.
+Deliver appropriate communication actions as required Ensure methods of communication and key messages are developed as appropriate to the needs of your key stakeholders e.g. staff, parents/carers, governors, suppliers, Local Authority, central Government Agencies etc. Arrangements to manage a loss o r shortage of staff or skills Further Inform (e.g. Key contact